Mike Ehrmantraut: Season 3

 With Walt and Skyler White in the middle of a divorce, Saul has Mike spy on Skyler.
 Mike sees Walt arrive home, followed soon after by Tuco's cousins, who intend to kill Walt in retaliation for Tuco's death.
-Mike has Gus call off the cousins, since Walt is central to Gus's meth making scheme, and Gus convinces them to instead target Hank Schrader, the DEA agent who killed Tuco.
-Gus then anonymously warns Hank, who is able to fight back.
+Mike has Gus call off the cousins, since Walt is central to Gus' meth making scheme, and Gus convinces them to instead target Hank Schrader, the DEA agent who killed Tuco.
+Gus' men then anonymously warns Hank, who is able to fight back.
 He survives the attack and kills one cousin, and Mike kills the other in the hospital via lethal injection.

 The cartel disrupts Gus' meth distribution and he has Mike investigate.
 Mike kills the four cartel operatives sent to hold hostage Duane Chow, one of Gus' chemical suppliers.
 He later hides in one of the Los Pollos Hermanos trucks during a drug run so he can learn the cartel's tactics and implement countermeasures that protect future drug shipments.

 While Walt and Jesse have been cooking meth in the underground superlab, Jesse has become more unstable.
-He learns that two of Gus's local drug dealers were responsible for the death of his friend Combo and Tomás, the younger brother of Jesse's girlfriend Andrea.
-Knowing Jesse intends to kill the dealers, Walt acts first and runs them down with his car, then tells Jesse to flee.
+He learns that two of Gus' local drug dealers were responsible for the death of his friend Combo and have been employing a child Tomás, the younger brother of Jesse's girlfriend Andrea.
+Mike confronts Walter about dealing with Jesse as a loose end.
+Later, when the dealers kill Tomás, Walt saves Jesse's life by running them down with his car, and telling Jesse to flee.
 Gus keeps Walt on, but requires that he work with Gale Boetticher again.
 Walt correctly fears that once Gale knows enough to take over, Gus will have Walt and Jesse killed.
 Saul tricks Mike into looking for Jesse in the wrong place, giving Walt time to meet Jesse and tell him to find Gale's address.
-Mike later escorts Walt back to the lab on the pretense of responding to a chemical spill, but Walt knows Mike is supposed to kill him.
+Mike later escorts Walt back to the lab on the pretense of responding to a chemical spill, but Walt knows Mike is intending to kill him.
 Walt begs Mike not to kill him, and offers to give up Jesse in exchange for his own life.
 Mike allows Walt to call Jesse and find out where he is hiding.
 Instead, Walt tells Jesse to kill Gale so that Gus will have to keep them alive to continue meth production.